 How to get to Gallipoli

 We visited Gallipoli as part of our Puglia road trip, and we highly recommend this as the best way to discover the region.
-Car rental is available at Bari and Brindisi airports via Auto Europe, and you can read our road trip and driving advice for Puglia in our soon to be published article!
+Car rental is available at Bari and Brindisi airports via Auto Europe, and you can read our road trip and driving advice for Puglia in this post.

 If arriving in Gallipoli with a rented car, then note that you can't drive in the centro storico, so you will have to park in the 'new city' and walk to your hotel or apartment.
-We used this free car park during our stay, which was free and only five minutes walk to the old town - note that it also had a paid car park next to it.
+We used this free car park during our stay, which was only a five minutes walk from the old town - note that it also had a paid car park next to it.

 Gallipoli can also be reached by the Ferrovie Sud-Est train from Lecce, with a travel time of around one hour.

-If you're using public transport to travel in Puglia, then check out Go Euro which is a fantastic free app for anyone travelling independently in Europe.
-It gives train and bus times, designs the easiest or cheapest route from A to B and lets you book tickets centrally and easily.
+If you're using public transport to travel in Puglia, then check out Omio, which is a fantastic free app for anyone travelling independently in Europe.
+It gives train and bus times, designs the easiest or cheapest route from A to B and lets you book tickets centrally and easily in your own language.